 In the 1850s a new religion spread among the peasants.
 It was called Donghak (Eastern learning) and it was led by Choe Je-u.
 The peasants were discontented in the 19th century and in 1864 there was a rebellion.
 The rebellion was crushed and Choe Je-u was executed.

 During the 19th century Korea adopted an isolationist policy.
 The Koreans refused to trade with Westerners.
 At first, this policy was successful.
 Some French priests were killed in Korea in 1866.
-The French sent a gunboat to avenge them but they were driven off by Korean shore defences.
+The French sent a gunboat to avenge them but they were driven off by Korean shore defenses.
 In 1871 Koreans burned a US ship called the General Sherman which came to plunder the coast.
 The USA sent ships to Korea but they too were fought off.

 However Korea's policy of isolation meant she fell behind other countries in technology and industry.
 After 1880 king Gojong attempted reform.
 In 1882 he introduced the slogan 'eastern ethics, western technology' but his measures were unpopular and were resisted by conservative officials and by the ordinary people.
 Confucianism was a very conservative religion or philosophy and made radical change difficult.